Centered Moments of Weighted One-Level Densities of $GL(2)$ $L$-Functions: Combinatorial Analysis

 for specific cases of $n_j$ and $m_j$.
 We exhibit this analysis separately for non-trivial and trivial $\chi$, in Lemmas \ref{lemma:Nontrivial-Analysis} and \ref{lemma:Trivial-Analysis} respectively.

-\begin{lemma} Let $\chi$ be a nontrivial character of modulus $D\geq1$.
-Let $n$ be a positive integer and $m$ be a nonnegative integer such that $m\leq n$ and $m\equiv n\pmod{2}$.
-Then . \end{lemma} \begin{proof} First, we consider $(m,n)=(0,2)$.
+\begin{lemma} Let $\chi$ be a non-trivial character of modulus $D\geq1$, and $\phi$ be a test function with compactly supported Fourier transform $\widehat{\phi}$.
+Let $n_j$ be a positive integer and $m_j$ be a non-negative integer such that $m_j\leq n$ and $m_j\equiv n_j\pmod{2}$.
+Then . \end{lemma} \begin{proof} First, we consider $(m_j,n_j)=(0,2)$.
 In this case, we apply Abel's summation formula in tandem with the prime number theorem, recalling that $\phi$ is even and $\widehat{\phi}$ has compact support.
 Therefore, the sum under consideration equals

 This equation is also given in \cite[(3.4)]{HM07}.